math-dude/nic-nac-noe/README.md

 # This game is a variation of tic-tac-toe
 # https://math-dude.github.io/nic-nac-noe/home.html

-reminder to add move confirmation and highlighting of last move fix alert for full board selection showing wrong player
+reminder to add confirmation of next move